-Michael is a resident in Template, MA who wants to add a mother-in-law unit on his property.
+Michael is a resident in Wooster, OH who wants to add a deck to his single-family home.
 He has never applied for a permit before, and hopes to find application information online.
 After a quick search, he finds himself on the city’s permitting website (see below).

 - What the permitting process looks like

 - Answers to FAQs

 Most importantly, he knows the next step in his process is to go to the Building section of the Storefront and click on Residential Construction.

 There Michael finds his specific project type – “Deck, Porch or Pole Building Construction” – and clicks to begin the application process.